🍓 Vertical Farming: Don't Sleep on this Opportunity

 NASA, along with other international space agencies, have experimented with hydroponic systems in space.

 Vertical Farming is an amazing industry that is growing rapidly.
 Though it is in its infancy, the upside opportunity for the long haul is immense.
 You can even play it from many angles since it’s more about the technology and what it’s used for.

 Traditional farming of vegetables

 Technology to yield better results and cut on operating costs

 These are the three ways you can currently invest in today that are available on the public markets.

-I’m incredibly bullish on this industry and the best part is that it has overlap in many areas while supports a thesis of the world NEEDING it to exist in one way or another in the future.
+I’m incredibly bullish on this industry and the best part is that it has overlaps in many areas while supporting a thesis of the world NEEDING it to exist in one way or another in the future.